zethra/rush/README.md

 - [ ] Pipes
 - [ ] Shell logic
+- [ ] Calculator utility for fun.
+Likely to be on back burner

 ###Planned but not implemented:
+- [ ] cd - functionality
 - [ ] Prompts and customization
 - [ ] Auto Completion
 - [ ] Better output formatting for completed commands